 Who is the Orion StarBlast 4.5 Astro Best Suited to?

-The Orion StarBlast tabletop Dobsonian is a great beginner telescope for amateurs young and old.
+I believe the Orion StarBlast tabletop Dobsonian is a great beginner telescope for amateurs young and old.
 It’s priced just right seeing as you’re putting more investment into the larger aperture versus into an alt-azimuth or equatorial mount on a tripod.
 Besides, the Dobsonian-style base is easier to use and much simpler for a beginner to get the hang of things.

 The StarBlast may also be an attractive setup to an intermediate and expert observer for its lightweight and portable specs.
 It’s incredibly easy to throw into the car and make for a drive out to the boonies to see what you can spot on any given night.